gnanasai5111/Nodejs/README.md

 ### Javascript RunTime

 - It is an environment which provides all the necessary components in order to run javascript.
-- In chrome Browser, Js Runtime consists of  components such as v8 Js engine, web apis, event loops, microtask queue and callback/task queue.
+- In chrome Browser, Js Runtime consists of  components such as v8 Js engine, web apis(DOM,timers,promises,async,await,callbacks,browser storage), event loops, microtask queue and callback/task queue.
 - V8 Js engine executes js code.
 It conists of call stack where js code gets excecuted and heap which is the memory , which stores all the variables that js needs.